jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2024/2024-10-19-disabling_password_locking_account.md

 icon: fa-linux
 ---

 When it comes to securing SSH access on a Linux system, two effective methods are disabling password authentication and locking user accounts.
 Each approach offers distinct advantages and considerations.
-In this blog post, we'll break down both methods to help you choose the best option for your security needs.
+In this blog post, we'll break down both methods to help you choose the best option for your critical security needs.

 <br>